tsinghua-cel/Staircase-Attack/README.md

 ## **3 Experimental results**<a id="chapter-003"></a>

-After stop the testnet, you can check the file in out for the details of clienst running.
+After stop the testnet, you can check the file in `out` for the details of clienst running.

-The stake of hoenst validator in each epoch is shown in ./beacon1/balance.txt.
+The stake of hoenst validator in each epoch is shown in `./beacon1/balance.txt`.

 We show a typical epoch that has been attacked.
 The attestor role of honest validator in epoch 17 is shown here.